 Before we even try to understand this, we need to understand the legal definition of rape.
-Recent sexual assault law proposes to include many crimes and make them gender neutral.
-But Indian govt. has also decided that ‘Rape’ per se will be gender biased.
-It is decided that there will be a specific mention about ‘Only men can commit rape’ in the new laws.
+Recent sexual assault law proposes to include many crimes and make them gender-neutral.
+But the Indian govt. has also decided that ‘Rape’ per se will be gender-biased.
+It is decided that there will be specific mention about ‘Only men can commit rape’ in the new laws.

 The above statement may seem very logical to most of us unless we take a deeper look into our definition of ‘rape’.

 IPC 375 defines the crime ‘Rape’ as follows –

 “A man is said to commit “rape” who, except in the case hereinafter excepted, has sexual intercourse with a woman under circumstances falling under any of the six following descriptions:—….”